Table of Contents

 2. Duration of the programme

 As the IB is a two-year-long programme, you will likely forget the content you learned in year one.
-Therefore, it is crucial to be consistent with revision.
+Therefore, it is crucial to be consistent with revision and constantly studying for the major IB exams.

 Schools conduct midterm and semester examinations for the sole purpose of being able to retain and understand concepts thoroughly.
 Keeping in mind the coursework such as IA, EE, and TOK, it is essential to have time management skills Following a timeline will help in being organized, less scattered, and effectively managing your time.